 Hallmarked In 1880

-Hallmarked in London in 1880 by Stephen Smith, this large and impressive, Antique, Victorian Sterling Silver Vase is in the Etruscan style and features chased foliage, flora, figures and birds.
-It measures 44cm (17.25 inches) in height.
+Hallmarked in London in 1880 by Stephen Smith, this large and impressive, Victorian, Antique Sterling Silver Vase, is in the Etruscan style and features wonderful chased decoration throughout.
+The vase measures 17.25"(44cm) tall.

 Made Circa 1860

-This unusual pair of Antique, Victorian, Sterling Silver Entree Dishes are hexagonal in shape.
-The domes are hallmarked in London in 1843 by Garrard.
-The bases are hallmarked in London in 1870 by Stephen Smith and presumably made for the domes, as they fit perfectly and carry the same crest.
-The bases have applied decorative borders.
-The domes have applied leaf work to the corners with large, crown like handles.
-The bases have a diameter of 12”(31cm).
-The overall height of base with dome is 8.5"(21cm).
-The total weight of the pair is 127 troy ounces.
+This unusual pair of Victorian, Antique Sterling Silver Entree Dishes, are hexagonal in shape, and feature applied decoration and ornate handles to the lids.
+The domes are hallmarked in London in 1843 by Garrard & Co., with the bases hallmarked in London in 1870 by Stephen Smith, presumably made for the domes as they fit perfectly and carry the same crest.
+Each entree dish measures 8.5"(21cm) tall, by 12"(31cm) in diameter, and the pair weigh a substantial 127 troy ounces.

 £6,975ADD TO BASKET MORE PHOTOS